How to make easy tomato bruschetta, the authentic Italian appetizer with fresh basil, plus lots of toppings ideas!

 What are crostini?

 Crostini are just cute, miniature versions of bruschetta.
-So if you wanted to make tomato crostini, you would make the same recipe just using small baguette slices instead of ciabatta bread.
+So if you wanted to make tomato crostini, you would use the exact same recipe, just using small baguette slices instead of ciabatta bread.

 The best bread is a crusty rustic loaf like ciabatta or country Italian.
 You want something with texture that holds together nicely to that garlic being rubbed on it and all the tomato juices.
 No white potato pre-sliced breads allowed.
 Ever!

-This is your ultimate guide to making tomato bruschetta & crostini:
+This is your ultimate guide to making bruschetta & crostini:

 - You grill the bread on both sides on a hot griddle. “ Grill “ being the keyword.
 Never toast, just grill until charred on both sides but with a soft interior.